4 easy ways to optimize your Adobe licensing spend

 1. Lock in a multiple-year commitment

-Ultimately, by committing to a certain number of licenses (10 or more) for three years – paid annually – you can expect to see even deeper discounts, which you can put into other areas of your business.
+Ultimately, by committing to a certain number of licenses (10 or more) for three years – paid annually – you can expect to see even deeper discounts, which you can put into other initiatives.

 2. Consolidate for volume discounts